-That’s why we’ve researched and tested to come up with this list of the 5 best rat clone pedals that you could buy today.
+That’s why we’ve researched and tested to come up with this list of the 5 Best RAT Clone pedals you can buy today.

-To pick the best rat clone pedals available for purchase today, we compared different pedals to the original Pro Co RAT and to each other.
+To pick the best RAT clone pedals on the market, we compared different pedals to the original Pro Co RAT and to each other.

 We used the same guitar (a Gibson Les Paul Studio) and amplifier (a Marshall Jubilee 100) for all the tests and kept the settings on the pedals comparable.
 We even did a blindfold test to make sure we weren’t biased and relied only on our ears.

-We also came up with a quick buying guide, so you’ll be able to select the right pedal for your pedalboard and get that perfect tone you’ve been chasing.
+Also included is a quick buyer’s guide, so you’ll be able to select the right pedal for your pedalboard and get that perfect tone you’ve been chasing.
 Read on and take your pick!

-The Mooer Black Secret is our best budget pick.
-A Rat pedal simply does not come in a more compact or cost-effective form than this.
+The Mooer Black Secret is our Best Budget pick.
+You simply cannot find a RAT pedal in a more compact or cost-effective form than this.

-And if money is no object, the Walrus Audio Iron Horse is our editor’s pick, doing everything the original pedal did, but better.
-It’s going to leave a sizable hole in your pocket, though.
+And if money is no object, the Walrus Audio Iron Horse is our Editor’s Choice.
+It does everything the original pedal did, but better, although it’ll leave a sizable hole in your pocket.

 The Magus Pro features a pocket LM-308, which sounds suspiciously RAT-like.